dj1ch/pico-ducky/README.md

 ## Quick Start Guide

-**Mouse commands may not work correctly right now.
-Please don't use any as they will not work at all.
-The next release will help fix this.
-In the latest release(2.1.1), mouse clicking is supported.**

 Install and have your USB Rubber Ducky working in less than 5 minutes.
 This fork of the rubber ducky has mouse clicking and moving support as well(hopefully).

 1. Download the latest release from the [Releases](https://github.com/dj1ch/pico-ducky/releases) page

 2. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named RPI-RP2.

-3. Install CircutlPython on the Pico or Pico W
+3. Install CircuitPython on the Pico or Pico W

 If using a Pico board:

-Copy the adafruit-circuitpython-raspberry_pi_pico-en_US-8.0.0.uf2 file to the root of the Pico (RPI-RP2).
+Copy the adafruit-circuitpython-raspberry_pi_pico-en_US-8.2.9.uf2 file to the root of the Pico (RPI-RP2).
 The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

 If using a Pico W board:

-Copy the adafruit-circuitpython-raspberry_pi_pico_w-en_US-8.0.0.uf2 file to the root of the Pico (RPI-RP2).
+Copy the adafruit-circuitpython-raspberry_pi_pico_w-en_US-8.2.9.uf2 file to the root of the Pico (RPI-RP2).
 The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

 4. Copy the lib folder to the root of the CIRCUITPY